Canyon bicycles originally began life as ‘Radsport Arnold’ in 1985 in the garage of founders and brothers Franc and Roman Arnold in Koblenz, Germany.

 Although the Canyon Exceed looks and acts like a mountain bike, its adaptability makes it perfect for very rough gravel as well as more typical singletrack.

-It’s a rare cross-speciality bike, in that it’s just as at home at a rough gravel race as it is at a mountain bike XC (cross-country) race.
+It’s a rare cross-specialty bike, in that it’s just as at home at a rough gravel race as it is at a mountain bike XC (cross-country) race.
 How?
 Because the lightweight carbon frame and 29er wheels chew up obstacles and the stiffness of the frame means you maintain efficient power transfer through the pedals.

 Prices start at $2,299 for the Exceed CF 7 which comes with a SRAM NX Eagle groupset.
 The most expensive model is the Exceed CFR LTD at $6,999 which comes with a SRAM XX1 Eagle AXS groupset.

 Weight is important to Canyon, particularly with this XC/gravel race machine.
 The CF 7 weighs 12.25kg (27lbs) whereas the CFR LTD weighs 8.9kg (19.6lbs) which is a large difference.
-Canyon has once again created a range that’s accessible for all budgets, and they use trickled down technology so that even the cheaper bikes use similar designs and technologies as the professional-grade bikes.
+Canyon has once again created a range that’s accessible for all budgets, and they use trickled-down technology so that even the cheaper bikes use similar designs and technologies as the professional-grade bikes.

 Best selling Exceed bikes: